Leadership

 With Famly since

-As the demand for effective software continues to grow, so do the options.
-Solutions like Connect Childcare, eyLog, Kinderly, Blossom, Parenta, and (of course!)
-Famly, are all competing to provide an experience which makes life easier for staff and parents in the Early Years.
+Connect Childcare, eyLog, Kinderly, Ovivio (previously Blossom), Parenta, and Famly, are all competing to provide an experience which makes life easier for staff and parents in the Early Years.

-That’s why we’ve compiled this summary of what to look for when choosing software to use in your setting.
-Whether it’s the first time you’re moving away from paper, or you’re simply looking for a change from your current system, we hope this guide can help to narrow down your choice.
+We’ve compiled this summary of what to look for, based on the problems you're looking to solve.
+Whether it’s the first time you’re moving away from paper or you’re simply looking for a change from your current system, we hope this guide can help to narrow down your choice.

 The big ideas